Daerion/reconsider/README.md

 ```

 ### Running Migrations
 When instantiating the Reconsider class, you must provide it with an already connected rethinkdbdash object and a database name.
+Reconsider will attempt to create both the database and it's own migrations table if either don't exist.

 ```js
 import rethinkdb from 'rethinkdbdash'